Open Science Policies - Open Access Policy

 -

-Open access publication in a transformative journal, upon payment of an APC, is not considered compatible with the FCT Open Access Policy because the APCs required for publication of this type of article are usually very high and because this payment gives rise to so-called double dipping, that is, a double source of revenue for publishers: that from the payment of the APC and that from the payment of the journal subscription fee.
+Open access publication in a transformative journal, upon payment of an APC, is not considered compatible with the FCT Open Access Policy because the APCs required for publication of this type of article are usually very high and because this payment gives rise to so-called double dipping, i.e., a double source of revenue for publishers: one from the APC payment and one from the journal subscription fee.

 -

-Articles resulting from full or partial funding from the FCT must be published in open access, using one of the three channels permitted by the Policy.
+Articles resulting from total or partial funding from the FCT must be published in open access, using one of the three methods permitted by the Policy.

 -

-It may happen, in exceptional cases, that publishers do not offer the possibility of using any of the available channels to comply with the FCT Open Access Policy.
-In such cases, the author may seek support and advice from the institution to which he/she is affiliated or, in cases where such support cannot be assured, from the FCT itself, on the best way to achieve compliance with the Policy.
-Possible ways are to contact the publisher in order to make him/her aware of the need to accommodate the requirements arising from the FCT Open Access Policy or to identify an alternative journal for publication.
+In exceptional cases, publishers may not offer the possibility of using any of the available channels to comply with the FCT Open Access Policy.
+In such cases, authors may seek support and advice from the institution to which they are affiliated or, where such support cannot be provided, from the FCT itself, on the best way to comply with the Policy.
+Possible avenues include contacting the publisher to raise awareness of the need to accommodate the requirements of the FCT Open Access Policy or identifying an alternative journal for publication.

 -

-Yes, the open access policy applies to items that result from full or partial funding from the FCT.
+Yes, the open access policy applies to articles resulting from full or partial funding from the FCT.

 -

-The Policy covers publications resulting from FCT funding.
-Authors of publications that do not fall within this context are not required to comply.
+The Policy applies to publications resulting from FCT funding.
+Authors of publications that do not fall within this scope are not required to comply with it.

 -

-Yes, all publications resulting from FCT funding, even if this funding only concerns one or more of its authors, must comply with the FCT Open Access Policy.
-Authors funded by FCT must make this obligation clear to co-authors.
+Yes, all publications resulting from FCT funding, even if this funding only applies to some or a few of the authors, must comply with the FCT Open Access Policy.
+Authors funded by the FCT must make this obligation clear to their co-authors.

 -